-According to most historical sources, The Gray Peerage is one of the oldest in Scotland.
+According to most historical sources, The Gray Peerage is 2nd or 3rd oldest in Scotland.
 Sir Andrew Gray of Broxmouth was created 1st Lord Gray circa 1440.
 His ancestor, another Andrew Gray, is noted as a supporter of Robert the Bruce from about 1306 and was with him at the Battle of the Pass of Brander in 1308; this extract from John Barbour’s epic poem “The Brus” (dating from 1375) describes some of the action in that battle against the MacDougall Men of Lorn: